 I always try to participate, but this year I’ll be sitting it out.
 Perhaps next year will be my year to finally write that novel bouncing around in my head!
 Are you going to participate in NaNoWriMo this year?

-Our eleventh monthly “Read Aloud Book Club” subscription pack is now available!
-The November 2020 theme is “Back to the Drawing Board!”
-This month’s selection is art-themed!
-It’s a wonderful story about friendship, magic, and art!
+Our monthly “Read Aloud Book Club” subscription pack is finally back!
+The November 2021 theme is “Extra, Extra, Read All About It!”
+This month’s selection is a graphic novel memoir about a girl who becomes a cub reporter for her local newspaper.
+It’s a great story about following your dreams, even when it’s hard!
 The perfect read-aloud for the whole family!

 We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Q & A Session“ last month in October, you can find a recording by scrolling our Facebook or direct links on our past events page.
+If you missed our “Literature-Based Learning with Reluctant Readers“ discussion in October, you can find a recording by scrolling our Facebook or direct links on our past events page.

 We always have our Social Media “chicklets” at the bottom of our newsletters and webpage, but we wanted to make sure you are following us on our other platforms.
 The Build Your Library Facebook is our go-to social media site, and we post there frequently with cool Amazon products and book recommendations we think you would like, as well as all of our Read Aloud Book Club announcements, blog posts, full-year and unit study product releases and updates, and more.